 - Income—Children can get free or reduced-price meals if your household’s gross income (total without deductions) is within the limits described on the Federal Income Eligibility Guidelines.

 - Special Program Participants—All children in households receiving benefits from the Supplemental Nutrition Assistance Program (SNAP), Temporary Assistance for Needy Families (TANF), or Food Distribution Program on Indian Reservations (FDPIR), can get free meals regardless of income.
-Children who attend Pre-K or PPCD based on State Funding are also eligible for free meals.

 - Foster—Foster children under the legal responsibility of a foster care agency or court appointed guardian are eligible for free meals.